How to Help Someone with an Eating Disorder: 16 Tips

 The eating disorder will always win.
 Try calling a "cease-fire" and substitute time together in shared activities.
 Take time to "play" together.
 This will improve feelings on both sides of the battle and help you develop new ways to relate, rather than relating around food issues.

 Avoid statements like, "you are ruining the family" or "just give this up for me."
-The eating disordered individual is not responsible for your welfare; you are.
+The person with the eating disorder is not responsible for you or the family.
 Each person is responsible for his or her own happiness.

-Let your loved one know that you are available for emotional social support.
+14. Let your loved one know that you are available for emotional support.

 If you have difficulty doing this, you may want to seek help for yourself in order to learn new ways to develop intimacy with family members.
 We often reproduce in our relationships with others what we ourselves learned in childhood.

-This is a loaded question and suggests the eating disordered individual should hurry and get well so everyone would feel better.
+This is a loaded question and suggests the person with an eating disorder should hurry and get well so everyone else can feel better.
 Judge progress by, "Is he or she more aware of feelings?" - "Is he or she thinking and behaving more realistically?" - And, "Is he or she less critical of himself or herself?"
 Eating is only a symptom of the underlying concerns.

-Realize at best your loved one is probably ambivalent to give up his or her perceived "safe and secure" rituals of disordered eating.
+16. Realize at best your loved one is probably ambivalent to give up their perceived "safe and secure" rituals of disordered eating.

-These serve a coping mechanism and it will take time to develop new, trusted patterns.
+These rituals serve a coping mechanism and it will take time to develop new, trusted patterns.

-Find more eating disorder family support resources here.
+Find more eating disorder family support resources here and read more about supporting your loved one here:

 Struggling with an eating disorder?